katholiek-onderwijs-vlaanderen/sri/README.md

 The response to this POST operation will return the same body as described in Error Codes.

 Additionally this resource validation algorithm can return non-blocking warnings, rather than only blocking errors (as is the case for a PUT operation).

-Resource creation
+## Resource creation
 When a new resource is created, this should be done via an HTTP PUT operation.
 If the resource is created the server should return :
 An HTTP 200 (OK)

 If the resource could not be created, the response should be an HTTP 409 (Conflict).
 The entity of the response should contain a JSON document describing the reason creation was refused.
 This would typically be because of business logic validation.
 (See below for more details on the format of errors)

 The client must generate a UUID based URL for the PUT operation.

-Errors
+## Errors
 Errors must be returned in the HTTP response body.
 The response must contain a set of error objects.
 Each error object should contain a code and an path - if possible - that points to where the error occured in the document.
 In order to make life easier in asynchronous languages such as javascript, the server also returns the original JSON document in the response.

 The code of an error/warning should always be in lowercase, and words should be separated by dots, as shown in the example.

 To make sure the same code is used for the same errors across all the API’s we define the following codes.
 Make sure the paths property indicates to which property/list the error code applies:

-‘property.missing’: when a required property is missing in the document.
+- `property.missing` : when a required property is missing in the document.
 ‘property.value.invalid’: when the value for a property is not valid.
 A more specific message is better, this is the default fallback.
 ‘property.type.invalid’: when the type of the property is not as expected by the schema.
 ‘property.value.too.long’: when the input value is too long.